Skip to content

 Which leads me to the main question I want to pose:

-Can investments in Big Data capabilities make direct customer loyalty or CRM programs achievable for CPG companies?
+Can investments in Big Data capabilities enable CPG companies to achieve direct customer loyalty or improve CRM programs?

 Historically, the Consumer Packaged Goods (CPG) industry didn’t see much potential in traditional loyalty or CRM programs; because the retailers selling their products were the ones interacting with the end consumer, it was hard to reach out to, establish and then nurture relationships with individual buyers.